jordienr/zenblog/todo/mvp.md

 ## Blogs

 - Integration guide
-  - [] instruct users to keep the blog id private.
+  - [x] instruct users to keep the id private.
+  - [] create a different column for the connection string
-  - [] allow users to rotate the blog id?
+  - [] allow users to rotate the connection string
   - [] Recommend users to cache content
+  - [] create tinybird endpoint to get all views for a blog

 ## Posts